Retired NASCAR great Gordon to drive Daytona 500 pace car

 Gordon will lead the field to green behind the wheel of a 2017 Camaro ZL1.

-Gordon, a three-time Daytona 500 champion, will then call the race broadcast for Fox.
-He retired after the 2015 season and returned to drive in eight Cup races last season subbing for the injured Dale Earnhardt Jr.
+Gordon, a three-time Daytona 500 champion, retired after the 2015 season and returned to drive in eight Cup races last season, subbing for the injured Dale Earnhardt Jr.

+''You go down the list of prestigious things I have done, this is right at the top of the list,'' Gordon said. ''Very, very cool.
+Yes, it is going to be unique because not only am I going to be doing the job I am supposed to do, pacing the field, there is a responsibility as well because the drivers rely on that pace car and that speed to get their pit road speed accurately.''

+He will then resume his Fox broadcast duties with Mike Joy and Darrell Waltrip.

 Gordon shared the overall win last month in the Rolex 24 at Daytona.